JoaoFiorelli/JoaoFiorelli/README.md

 #### Physicist, junior back-end developer and passionate about technology.

-- 🌱 Currently learning about FastAPI
-- 🤔 Looking for help with Django
 - 🇧🇷 Living in Ribeirão Preto, Brazil
 - ☢️ Master in Image Processing in Nuclear Medicine (USP-RP)
 - ⚡ Fun fact: Lover of games, books and Pokemon